mtahiriqbaldeveloper/autoserializable-checker/README.md

 ## Usage

-The plugin offers **three ways** to check for autoserializable classes:
+The plugin offers **three ways** to check for AutoSerializable classes:

 ### 1. Code Inspection (Recommended ✅)
 - Runs automatically as part of IntelliJ's code inspection